Hero Background

 4. How to Mix Stone, Wood, and Stucco Effectively

-A great mixed-material exterior comes down to proportion, placement, and details.
-The wrong transition lines or inconsistent tones can make the facade feel random.
-That’s why many homeowners work with experienced remodeling contractors in The Woodlands to plan the layout, flashing, trim, and moisture protection before materials are installed.
+A great mixed-material exterior comes down to proportion, placement, and detail.
+The wrong transition lines or inconsistent tones can make a facade feel random and accidental rather than designed.
+That's why many homeowners work with experienced remodeling contractors in The Woodlands to plan the layout, flashing, trim, and moisture protection before materials are installed.

 Use the 60/30/10 rule